Details of proposed research

 - Studies from various authors (e.g. Gibson, 1979; Ittelson, 1973) suggest that some qualities of space are capable of triggering certain conduct, for instance affecting navigational decisions of human beings.
 My task would be to find out the nature of such spatial characteristics and to expose how these qualities can contribute to contemporary design routines.

 - The complexity of large-scale architectural tasks can be controlled efficiently using simulations and predictive modelling.

 - Lastly and perhaps most importantly, environment is a consequence but also a stimulus and a constraint of social behaviour.

 The way individual units of a social system perceive their environment influences directly their behaviour and, consequently, the way they change this environment.
-Therefore, artificial cognition (Pfeifer, R., Scheier, C. 2001) is in the focal point of proposed research.
+Therefore, artificial cognition (Pfeifer, R., Scheier, C. 2001) is the focal point of proposed research.

-Perception of space is generally involved in design processes implicitly only via participation of human designer.
+Perception of space is generally involved in design processes implicitly only via participation of the human designer.
 My research tries to introduce computational perception as a viable concept into architectural practice.